RosettaCommons/documentation/development_documentation/code_structure/src-index-page.md

 [[/images/core_structure.png]]

 The core directory contains classes that manage most of the internal machinery of Rosetta.
 This includes topics such as chemical representations of models, conformational representations of models, low-level operations on conformations, and energetic evaluation ([[scoring|scoring-explained]]) of models.

-TODO: Steven, could you provide a description of roughly what falls into each of these levels?

-###Namespace documentation (incomplete)
+###Core.1
+The only important contents of this library level are the `graph` classes (graph in the computer science sense).

+###Core.2
+This library contains three important sections:

+####Chemical
+The chemical directory, which contains important classes like `ResidueType`, is how Rosetta understands the concept of what atoms are in a chemical entity and how the atoms are connected.

+####Kinematics
+The kinematics directory, which contains classes like `AtomTree`, `MoveMap`, and `FoldTree`, is how Rosetta propagates motion through a structure.
+TODO linky internal coordinate kinematics

+###Conformation
+The `Conformation` class is what happens when you thread together `Residue` classes (based on `ResidueType`s) according to the kinematics dictated by the `AtomTree` - basically, a structure!

+###Documentation by namespace (incomplete)

 * [[core::chemical|namespace-core-chemical]]
 * [[core::conformation|namespace-core-conformation]]